Quick facts

 FAQs

-The 2024 season saw T20 matches played at the stadium have an average first innings score of 166.2, which is about the same as the figures for 2023.
+The 2024 season saw 18 T20 matches played at the stadium with an average first innings score of 171.3.

 Dubai has a good pitch that offers some early assistance to seam bowlers, but is regarded as a decent track to bat on in all formats of the game.